LEI-QI-233/HAR-in-Space/dataset/DATASET.md

 # Dataset Indroduction
 Here are the details about this dataset.
 Including the description and format of each file.
 And the video description and download.

+- if you downloaded our dataset from Hugging face, you do not need to download videos from google drive again.

 ## Videos

 ### Download